cerner/terra-framework/packages/terra-infinite-list/docs/InfiniteListSection.md

     return section;
   };
 ```
-Next we'll loop through the associated child items for the section appending them to the initial array and then returning the child array prepended the generated array of items to the section header.
+Next we'll create an array with the first item being our section header, and the nloop through the associated child items for the section appending them to the initial array.
 ```jsx
   const createSection = (sectionData) => {
     const section = [